PederHA/inginious-coding-style/docs/docs/configuration.md

 ## Minimal Configuration

-The following YAML snipped provides the default plugin configuration, and is a good starting point to explore the plugin's functionality:
+The following YAML snippet provides the default plugin configuration, and is a good starting point for exploring the plugin's functionality:

 ```YAML
 plugins: